 Holi – the festival of colors is one of the most exciting festivals in Nepal.
 It is celebrated with immense joy and excitement in many other South-Asian countries as well.
 The colorful festival also represents a farewell to winter and welcomes the spring season.
-Holi is celebrated on the full-moon day in the month of Falgun.
+Holi is celebrated on the full-moon day in the month of Falgun (Chaitra, sometimes).
 That is why Holi is also known as Fagu Purnima in Nepal.
-This year, Holi marks the calendar on 1st March (17th Falgun), exactly two days from today.
+This year, Holi marks the calendar on 17th March (3rd Chaitra).

 HOLI: THE FESTIVAL OF COLORS – CELEBRATION

 The celebration of Holi in Nepal begins around a week before the main festival day.
 There is a tradition of erecting a long bamboo stick called lingo covered with pieces of different color cloths called Chir in Basantapur Durbar Square, Kathmandu by the locals.
 The lingo erects there for a whole week as it is the main symbol of the colorful festival – Holi.
 On the eve of Holi, the lingo is taken down and the Chir is burnt.
 The event is known as Chir Haran or Holika Dahan.

 The festival of colors begins with the night before Holi with bonfires on the city streets.
 The fire is lit to celebrate the death of Holika, a demoness who, according to the Hindu mythology, was burnt to death in a bonfire with the help of Lord Krishna.
 The bonfire on the night before the colorful festival signifies the victory of good over evil.